leandrodevsilva/FURIA_FANS/README.md

 ## Licença

-Este projeto é licenciado sob a licença aberta.
+Este projeto é licenciado sob a licença MIT.